RedHatPerf/ocp4-scalelab/README.md

 The setup requires coporate DHCP on public interfaces (10.x.x.x) not seeding the domain nameservers.
 This should be eventually avoided when [RFE-240](https://jira.coreos.com/browse/RFE-240) gets incorporated.

+TODO: From my experience the major problem following this tutorial is replacing all IPs and names correctly.
+The customization should be templated.

 ## Local machine setup

 The steps below basically follow the [bare-metal install guide](https://docs.openshift.com/container-platform/4.1/installing/installing_bare_metal/installing-bare-metal.html#installation-operators-config_installing-bare-metal):